Princess Maximiliana of Bavaria

 Princess Maximiliana Josepha Caroline of Bavaria (Maximiliane Josepha Karoline von Bayern, 21 July 1810 – 4 February 1821), was a Princess of Bavaria, daughter of King Maximilian I Joseph of Bavaria and Queen Caroline of Baden.

 Biography

 Full painting of Princess Maximiliana (embracing a lamb) with two of her sisters, Princesses Elisabeth and Amalie, Joseph Karl Stieler, 1814.

 Maximiliana was born in Nymphenburg Palace, the summer residence of the kings of Bavaria.
 She was the last child of Maximilian I Joseph of Bavaria and his second wife, Caroline of Baden.
 Her mother gave birth to eight children; her eldest brother, Maximilian, died in childhood.
-Maximiliana's siblings included King Ludwig I, Caroline Augusta, Empress of Austria, Elisabeth, Queen consort of Prussia, Amalie, Queen consort of Saxony and Sophie, Archduchess of Austria; as well as Ludovika, Duchess in Bavaria, mother of Franz Josef's consort, Empress Elisabeth of Austria (Sissi).
+Maximiliana's siblings included King Ludwig I, Caroline Augusta, Empress of Austria, Elisabeth, Queen consort of Prussia, Amalie, Queen consort of Saxony and Sophie, Archduchess of Austria; as well as Ludovika, Duchess in Bavaria, mother of the consort of Franz Joseph I of Austria, Empress Elisabeth of Austria (Sissi).

 In 1821, Maximiliana fell ill with typhus, and died at the age of ten.
 Her death was a devastating blow to her mother.
 She was buried at the Theatine Church, Munich.